Slavery in Australia: Forced Indigenous labour and stolen wages

 From the early stages of the British colonisation of Australia right up until the 1960s, Aboriginal Australians and Torres Strait Islanders were used as unpaid labour in many sectors such as the pastoralist industry, beche-de-mer harvesting, pearling, the boiling down industry, marsupial eradication, and prostitution, they were also used as household servants.
 In return for this labour, the Indigenous people were given portions of inexpensive commodities such as tobacco, rum, slop-clothing, flour and offal.
-Trade in Aboriginal children and adolescents was often sought after.
+Trade in Aboriginal and Torres Strait Islander children and adolescents was often sought after.
 Children were often taken from Aboriginal camp-sites after punitive expeditions and they were used as either personal servants or as labour by the colonists who took them.
 Sometimes these children were taken very far away from their lands and traded to other colonists.
 For instance, Mary Durack described how one of her relatives in the Kimberley region bought an Aboriginal boy from Queensland for a tin of jam.

-In Australia's early years, colonists debated whether the conditions under which Aboriginal people worked breached laws against slavery in the British Empire.
+In Australia's early years, colonists debated whether the conditions under which Aboriginal and Torres Strait Islander people worked breached laws against slavery in the British Empire.
 In the pastoralist sector, unpaid labour also allowed Aboriginal people to stay on their land instead of being forced off or massacred.

-Anti-slavery campaigners described the conditions of Aboriginal labour in northern Australia as slavery as far back as the 1860s.
+Anti-slavery campaigners described the conditions of Aboriginal and Torres Strait Islander labour in northern Australia as slavery as far back as the 1860s.
 In 1891 the British journal Anti-Slavery Reporter published a "Slave Map of Modern Australia".

 In Queensland, the Aboriginals Protection and Restriction of the Sale of Opium Act 1897 and successive legislation allowed the Protector of Aborigines to keep wages in funds which were never paid out.
 From 1897, no person could employ Indigenous labour in that state without the permission of a Protector.
 The Protector, usually a policeman or government official, had full control of the contract with the employer.
-Fraud was common, whereby the Protectors would collude with the employers, mostly pastoralists, to underpay or not pay the Aboriginal workers.
+Fraud was common, whereby the Protectors would collude with the employers, mostly pastoralists, to underpay or not pay the Aboriginal and Torres Strait Islander workers.
 Those who refused to work were jailed, threatened with removal or denied access to food.
 Aboriginal settlements were run as depots for cheap labour where a 20% levy was placed on the inmates' already meagre wages, with the remainder held in a departmental trust account.
 The money in this account was subject to additional levies, bureaucratic corruption and also appropriated for government spending.
 The interest earned also went to the government not the wage earner.
 Aboriginal workers had to get permission from the Protector to make withdrawals and asking questions about their money were often met with the workers being jailed or otherwise punished.
-This system has been described as "economic slavery" and existed in largely the same format in the state until the mid 1970s.
+This system has been described as "economic slavery" and existed in largely the same format in the state until the mid-1970s.